Red-apple-on-black-background

 You think you’ll try this AI thing everybody’s been banging on about.
 And you find it’s quick, it’s free, and it sounds better than anything you could write.
 So why wouldn’t you use it to write this post… this email… this comment… this pitch?

-Before you know it, you’re using AI to write everything and you don’t even think about creating anything original anymore.
+Before you know it, you’re using AI to write everything and you don’t even consider creating anything original.

 But while you’re thinking it’s great, you’re audience is thinking you don’t sound like you anymore.
-You sound generic and your posts aren’t original, interesting or engaging anymore.
-Your posts blend into the background noise.
+You sound generic, your posts aren’t original, interesting or engaging.
 And they slowly start to tune out… until you lose them completely.

 Copying and pasting your pitches

-This applies to any cold email or DM pitch that’s just copied, pasted and sent to a long list of recipients.
+You’ve written a cold email or DM pitch, which you then send to a long list of recipients.

-Most of the time the sender doesn’t bother to personalise the message — or do any research to find out whether what they’re offering is right for who they’re sending it to.
+But you haven’t bothered to personalise your message or do any research to find out whether what you’re offering is right for who you’re sending it to.

 Pitching to your competitors